FelipeVein/USDC_Projeto5/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I used a filter that is averaging the last 10 frames.
+After that, I used heatmap to dismiss false positives.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()`: